bitovi/documentjs/docs/guides/publishing.strider.md

-@page publishing-strider Local Web Server
+@page DocumentJS.guides.publishing.strider Local Web Server
 @parent DocumentJS.guides.strider

 Set up the open-source Strider Continuous Integration server to automatically publish your site when changes are made to the repository.